bravesoftdz/Lazarus.NetWM/README.md

 * Turning window animations on and off
 * Switching window types

-For more informationSee the NetWM protocol see:
+For more information about NetWM protocol see:

 http://standards.freedesktop.org/wm-spec/1.3/index.html